Graduate degrees: M.S. in biomedical engineering; Ph.D. in biomedical engineering

 Biomedical Engineering Courses

-The following courses are advanced courses and are offered infrequently depending on the research focus of currently enrolled graduate students—BME:6610 Spine Mechanics, BME:6415 Advanced Biomechanics and Modeling of Soft Tissues, and BME:6110 Mechanics of Cells and Cellular Systems.
-For current and planned offerings, visit the University's MyUI website.
+These advanced courses are offered infrequently depending on the research focus of currently enrolled graduate students: BME:6110 Mechanics of Cells and Cellular Systems, BME:6415 Advanced Biomechanics and Modeling of Soft Tissues, and BME:6610 Spine Mechanics.

 Biomedical engineering students participating in the Cooperative Education Program register for this course during work assignment periods; registration provides a record of participation in the program on the student's permanent record.
 Requirements: admission to Cooperative Education Program.